Aliza Kushner, Director

 A graduate of Union College (BA), Teachers College (MA), and Mercy College (post-master’s Administrative Credential), Lisa has been a staff developer since 2003.
 Lisa is passionate about addressing the needs of English Language Learners through active engagement and meaningful activities.

 Irene Rosen is a veteran educator with 30 years experience in the New York City Department of Education.
 Her experiences include: fourth and fifth grade math teacher; Title I math teacher; Math Staff Developer; Mathematics Coach; and teacher mentor.
-From 2009-2011, Irene worked as a mathematics consultant for the Cooke lower and middle schools.
-Currently, Irene is a math consultant for the Cooke Center Institute providing on-site professional development in mathematics.
+Irene worked as a mathematics consultant for the Cooke lower and middle schools.
+Currently, Irene is an instructional consultant for the Cooke Center Institute providing on-site professional development in mathematics.

-In her 35-year teaching career at the NYC Department of Education, she was a classroom teacher and a Title 1 Coordinator.
+Helaine Schachter is an instructional consultant who brings with her 35 years of experience in education.
+Helaine was a classroom teacher in NYC and a Title 1 Coordinator.
 As a Teacher Center Specialist for the NYC Teacher Center, Helaine held positions as a Regional Coach, Assistant Coordinator for the Reading First Initiative and an Assistant Data Coordinator.
 She was a curriculum writer for the UFT English Language Arts Resource Curriculum Guide.
 Helaine has taught both undergraduate and graduate literacy courses at Queens College.
 Helaine’s career as an educator continues at Cooke where she works with teachers in planning and implementing units plans and daily lesson.

 Helaine received her B.A. from Queens College and her M.A. from New York University.

-Margaret Strauss is an instructional consultant who brings a vast array of experience as an educator to the Cooke Center for the past four years.
-Her prior experience includes working as a staff developer for the New York City Teacher Centers, a school librarian, a reading teacher and an elementary school teacher in New York City public schools.
-She has also worked as a consultant for the National Urban Alliance and the Center for Educational Innovation in schools in Albany, Bridgeport and New York City.
-During this time she has worked closely with classroom teachers providing classroom demonstrations and presenting workshops.
-Ms. Strauss has taught graduate courses in literacy and human relations at City College, Queens College and Fordham University.
-She has a masters degree in education and library science, a certificate in special education and has completed the coursework towards a doctoral degree in communications in eduction at New York University.
+Margaret Strauss is an instructional consultant who brings a vast array of experience as an educator to the Cooke Center.
+Margie was a staff developer for the New York City Teacher Centers, a school librarian, a reading teacher, and an elementary school teacher in New York City public schools.
+She also worked as a consultant for the National Urban Alliance and the Center for Educational Innovation in schools in Albany, Bridgeport and New York City providing classroom demonstrations and presenting workshops.
+Margie has taught graduate courses in literacy and human relations at City College, Queens College and Fordham University.
+She has a Master’s Degree in Education and Library Science, a certificate in special education and completed the coursework towards a doctoral degree in communications in education at New York University.

-Marilyn Wrubel has worked as a literacy consultant for the Cooke Center for the past three years supporting classrooms teachers to implement best teaching practices in reading and writing.
+Marilyn Wrubel is as an instructional consultant for the Cooke Center working with teachers to implement best teaching practices in reading and writing.
 Her prior experience includes teaching middle school language arts for 28 years and working as a New York City Teacher Center specialist where she developed and conducted workshops and seminars, mentored teachers, and provided demonstration lessons and action labs.
 She also worked as a regional coach for the Reading First initiative.
 In addition, she was a writer and editor of the UFT English Language Arts Resource Curriculum guide, and an instructor for the New York State Teacher Certification exam.